 How to set up a series of event rule

-Follow these instructions to set up a Series of event rule
+Follow these instructions to set up a Series of events rule:

 - Name the rule